-If you are comparing Superadjust vs Teacharo, you are comparing two different approaches to school admin.
-Teacharo is a voice-first assistant that helps teachers capture notes and turn them into draft admin outputs, including parent emails, incident reports, report comments, differentiated planning, and NCCD evidence.
+If you are comparing Superadjust vs Teacharo, you are comparing two different approaches to the same pressure: evidence that slips, funding that follows it, and teachers with no time.
+Teacharo is a voice-first assistant positioned for principals and school leadership.
+Teachers speak a note between classes and it drafts parent emails, incident reports, report comments, and NCCD evidence, with every draft reviewed before it is filed.
 Superadjust is dedicated NCCD evidence software built around teacher adoption, 10-week tracking, pillar coverage, coordinator visibility, and audit-ready exports.
 This page breaks down where each platform fits, where each one wins, and which is better for your school's NCCD evidence process.

 30-Second Summary